ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 Note that `.addStyleEntry('tutorial', [])` and `.addEntry('tutorial-js', [])` refer respectively to
 `{{  encore_entry_link_tags('tutorial') }}` and `{{ encore_entry_script_tags('tutorial-js') }}` from `main_layout.html.twig`.
-This configuration creates a list of files included to be added to a template.
+This configuration creates a bundle consisting of files to be added to a template.

 Additionally, in the same file, uncomment these two following lines: